jimmc/jraceman/README-dev.md

 ## Logging

-jracemango uses [glog](https://github.com/golang/glog) for logging.
+jraceman uses [glog](https://github.com/golang/glog) for logging.
 For details, see the [glog User Guide](https://github.com/google/glog#user-guide) or the [glog source](https://github.com/golang/glog/blob/master/glog.go).

-* Log messages are written to files in `/tmp`, with filenames starting with `jracemango`, divided into separate files per level, date-time, and pid
+* Log messages are written to files in `/tmp`, with filenames starting with `jraceman`, divided into separate files per level, date-time, and pid
-* For convenience, the symlinks `/tmp/jracemango.{INFO,WARNING,ERROR,FATAL}` point to the latest log files for each level
+* For convenience, the symlinks `/tmp/jraceman.{INFO,WARNING,ERROR,FATAL}` point to the latest log files for each level
 * Log messages at severity levels ERROR and FATAL are also sent to stderr

-You can change the behavior of logging by specifying the appropriate command line option when starting jracemango:
+You can change the behavior of logging by specifying the appropriate command line option when starting jraceman:

 * To send all messages to stderr instead of the log files, use `--logtostderr`
 * To send all messages to stderr in addition to the log files, use `--alsologtostderr`